Him188/kotlin-jvm-blocking-bridge/README.md

 The plugin is ready to use.

 ### Library users

-If you use a library that uses Kotlin Jvm Blocking Bridge, you need to install the IntelliJ plugin.
+If you use a library that uses Kotlin Jvm Blocking Bridge, it is not compulsory to install this plugin.
+IDE will retrieve bridges from library binaries.

+### Library authors

+If you're developing a library or using both Java and Kotlin with KJBB, you need to install the Gradle plugin and the IntelliJ plugin.

 #### **Install IntelliJ IDEA (or Android Studio) plugin**
    The plugin currently supports from 2019.\* to 2020.\*